ashaabrizvi/Credit_Card_Clients_Default/README.md

 Also, along with Accuracy, there is a precision and recall score as per the model hyperparameters.

-For Logistic Regression, The Model Hyperparameters are - C(Regularization Parameter) and Max no. of iterations.
+For Logistic Regression, The Model Hyperparameters are -

+1. C(Regularization Parameter)
+2. Max no. of iterations.

-For Random Forest, The Model Hyperparameters are - No. of trees, Depth of trees and Bootstrap sample(True/False).
+For Random Forest, The Model Hyperparameters are -

+1. No. of trees in forest
+2. Depth of trees
+3. Bootstrap sample(True/False).

-So,tune the Hyperparameters and choose the evaluation metrices and then click on Classify.
+So, tune the Hyperparameters and choose the evaluation metrices and then click on Classify.

 Also, You can go through the Raw Data by clicking on Show Raw Data.